French Broad Section 9 Whitewater Rafting

 The French Broad Section 9 rafting adventure is appropriate for most children 8 and up, we provide PFDs that can accommodate anyone between 50-275 lbs.
 Our tours are family-friendly.

 The rule of thumb for rafting adventures is to bring only what you absolutely need.
 We Recommend leaving personal belongings locked in the car, we are happy to hold your car keys at or check in area.
-Taking your phone or camera on the river is at your own risk, and we will have souvenir photos of the adventure available.
+Taking your phone or camera on the river is at your own risk.

 The entire adventure is four hours long, with about two hours of paddling.
 Your guide will provide ample opportunities to take breaks in ideal stretches of the river for stopping.